OpenAnime/fluent-svelte-extra/README.md

   Fluent Svelte Extra
 </h1>

-<p align="center">An actively developed fork of the original [fluent-svelte](https://github.com/tropicaaal/fluent-svelte) library, designed to introduce new components, enhance existing ones, and provide seamless theme management.</p>
+An actively developed fork of the original [fluent-svelte](https://github.com/tropicaaal/fluent-svelte) library, designed to introduce new components, enhance existing ones, and provide seamless theme management.

 ## ✨ What's New?